ErmacMKIII/DemolitionSynergyServer/README.md

 3. Apache logger (Log4J) with dependecies (installed),
 4. Google Gson (installed),
 5. Darcula library, for dark theme (installed),
-6. Sigar library, for monitoring (installed)
+6. OSHI library, for monitoring (installed)

 Project could be compiled and run immediately.
 (No additional steps are needed.)